Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Introduction

-Ignoring the effect due to non-line-of-sight (NLOS) propagation will incur severe performance degradation of the aforementioned methods.
-For remedy, the most applied strategy is to perform NLOS identification for each link and then either discard the NLOS measurements or suppress them in the aforementioned methods \cite{Win_2010_NLOS_UWB}.
-However, accurate NLOS identification requires large-scale offline calibration and huge manpower.
-The NLOS effect can also be dealt with from algorithmic aspect.
-Based on the assumption that NLOS noise follows a certain probability distribution, the maximum likelihood estimation based methods were developed in \cite{Yin_ECM, Chen_Wang_So_Poor_2012}.
-However, model mismatch may cause severe performance degradation.
-In a recent work \cite{jin2020exploiting, jin2021exploiting}, network localization problem is formulated as a regularized optimization problem in which the NLOS-inducing sparsity of the ranging-bias parameters was exploited.
-Unfortunately, all of these methods are computationally expensive for massive networks.
+The prevalent strategy to combat NLOS effects is to perform NLOS identification for each link, and either discard or suppress the NLOS measurements \cite{Win_2010_NLOS_UWB}.
+However, this method requires large-scale offline calibration and substantial manpower.
+Alternatively, the NLOS effects can be dealt with from an algorithmic aspect.
+Based on the assumption that NLOS noise follows a certain probability distribution, maximum likelihood estimation based methods handling NLOS effects were developed in \cite{Yin_ECM, Chen_Wang_So_Poor_2012}.
+Yet, such methods may suffer from performance deterioration due to model mismatch.
+Moreover, network localization has been formulated as a regularized optimization problem in which the NLOS-inducing sparsity of the ranging-bias parameters was exploited \cite{jin2021exploiting}.
+Unfortunately, all the above methods are computationally expensive for massive networks, which makes them less feasible for large-scale applications.

-Taking all these factors into account, in this paper, we propose fresh GNN-based network localization method.
-Experimental results show that the GNN-based localization model provides extremely stable and highly accurate localization accuracy despite severe NLOS propagations.
-Besides, it does not require laborious offline calibration or NLOS identification.
-As far as we know, this is the first time that GNN has been applied to network localization.
-However, the localization accuracy of the proposed GNN-based model is sensitive to a hyperparameter that determines the graph structure, and its optimal value would change as the node moves.
-To extend the GNN based model to a realistic scenario, two attentional graph neural network (AGNN) models are proposed to automatically learn the optimal hyperparameter for each node.
-Additionally, we provide some fundamental analyses for the improved performance of the proposed AGNN models from the perspective of dynamic attention and signal denoising characteristics.
+Most recently, we have introduced a novel Graph Convolutional Network (GCN)-based method for network localization in \cite{yan2021graph}, which significantly advances the field of massive network localization by offering excellent accuracy, robustness, and efficiency without requiring extensive offline calibration or NLOS identification.
+However, some challenges persist in the vanilla GCN-based method, particularly concerning its reliance on empirically predefined thresholds for establishing adjacency and its insufficient model expressiveness.

-Lastly, we would like to mention that this paper is an extension of our previous work, \cite{yan2021graph}, in which only the GCN-based network localization method (see Sec.~\ref{sec: static_GCN_reg}) was considered.
+{Recent studies have explored advanced GNN-based techniques to improve wireless localization.
+For instance, \cite{han2024mobility} proposed a graph-learning approach that incorporates temporal and directional mobility patterns into a time-varying graph structure, complemented by a mobility regularization term to improve performance. \cite{tang2023csi} developed a GNN-based localization method that utilizes Channel State Information (CSI) by modeling amplitude-phase relationships as graph inputs, enabling efficient position estimation via a GraphSAGE architecture \cite{hamilton2017inductive}.
+These works illustrate the potential of domain-adapted graph-based methods to address challenges in wireless localization.}